 The Tax LLM job search is a very individualized search, as candidates’ career goals, in terms of geography, practice setting, and tax practice area, vary widely.
 Similarly, LLM students come from diverse backgrounds with respect to their pre-LLM academic and professional experience.
 The Office of Career Services works with each student individually to prepare a job search plan that meets his or her needs.

-Prospective students should also review the materials in the Prospective Student Packet (please request by emailing email@example.com), which includes historical lists of LLM employers and other relevant information.
+Prospective students with questions about employment should contact the OCS at email@example.com to request a copy of the Prospective Student Packet, which includes historical lists of LLM employers and other relevant information.
 After reviewing the packet, applicants with additional questions may schedule a phone appointment with a career counselor to review individual questions about career services for LLM students.

 1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO TAXATION LLM STUDENTS?

-• Panels featuring Tax LLM alumni and employers of Tax LLM candidates
+- Panels featuring Tax LLM alumni and employers of Tax LLMs.

 2. WHAT ARE THE EMPLOYMENT OPPORTUNITIES WITH AN NYU LLM DEGREE?

 Students obtain a graduate degree for a variety of reasons and your individual background will determine, in part, the level of opportunity available to you following the completion of an LLM in Taxation.
 Once you start your studies at NYU, LLM career counselors are available to help assess your goals and strengths, and to develop an individualized job search strategy.